okraits/j4-make-config/README.md

 To let j4-make-config reload i3 after creating an i3 configuration, run:

     j4-make-config -r <theme-name>|none

+To use the interactive mode to choose a theme (reloads i3, requires rofi), run:

+    j4-make-config -i

 To append additional configuration from files in the i3 config directory, run: